 There is a calm repose you can call upon when needed.
 I believe that it is a defense mechanism we all have so that you are able to survive difficult moments in time.
 It’s like dream time where you can watch the actions before you from a distance and hold yourself steady for what is to come.
 Today I held in my arms the absolute trust of my friend and companion and then with a nod from me the vet silenced her body.
 With Katie’s head in my lap I caressed her chin in my hand near her nose so she could smell me and not fear her next journey.

 The sadness of the loss of my friend and companion makes it difficult to write these words.
 I can still feel her nose nudging me for a hug as I sit here at the keyboard.
 But something else she left me with is only now coming to light.
 No matter what Katie was, she was always true to her nature.
 She was a knot head, unruly, adventurous, kind, silly, hopeful, quick to action and easy to make friends with.
-Never waiting until you filled the bowl with water before she began to drink.
+Never waiting until you filled the bowl with water before she began to drink and then slobber everywhere.
 You always needed a firm hand to hold her back but when you let her go you could always trust her to return.
 You could count on her making a scene at the pet supermarket as she did her mad dog impression when another smaller dog passed by and everyone clears out of the way so you never had to wait in line at the checkout.
 Making little kids giggle with glee as she inhaled every inch of them with delight with her big wet nose.
 Standing next to me and leaning just a little so we always supported each other.
 Never having to reach further than arms length to find someone who loved me.
 A dog yes, but a lesson and a way of living that I can only hope I can follow a little of in my own life.
 In the last months of her life I noticed something interesting, all those black spots and blotches that when I first saw her years ago drew me to her, began to reveal images I had not noticed before.
 The first one I noticed was the one behind her right ear, a small perfect heart and I was surprised that I had missed it before now.
 I found several more hearts in the patterns, most not as clear as that first one but all you had to do was look at the right angle and you could find them.
 I suppose you can find anything you want when you look close enough and hard enough but it make perfect sense that all I could find on Katie were hearts.

 Sometimes when I’m alone and feeling a little sad I let my imagination take me away for few moments.
 I close my eyes and I can see a darkened room on a cold winter’s night and the only light is from the glowing embers in a fireplace.
 I can hear the wind whipping the snow gently against the windows with a soothing faint crispy ice crystal sound.
 The room is a little chilly but I am safe and warm on a big sofa with Katie next to me.
 Her head is on my lap and she is sleeping soundly as my hand rests on her neck and my fingers gently stroke her fur.
 I smile when I think about what adventures a new day will bring because I know I will always have a friend to share them with.
 This is where I will always keep Katie.
 Close to my heart as we share adventures together in our dreams.